The urge to do the wrong thing at the worst possible time.

 A special kind of imp of the perverse is the French concept of “L’appel du vide” or “the call of the void”, where you stand at the edge of a precipice and think “I could just jump right over the edge” but then quickly back away.
 Studies of L’appel du vide (aka High Place Phenomenon) suggest that it isn’t suicidal – quite the opposite.
 Researchers believe that this is your brain warning you to be careful.
 It’s driven by a desire to continue living rather than the other way around.

 Choices and ideas

 It’s not fully understood why we have these thoughts, why the imp of the perverse pops up from time to time.
 One possible explanation is that we like to have options even if we know we would never choose some of them.
-Just knowing that we could do/say something is satisfying enough without actually doing/saying it.
-Another possibility is that these thoughts are part of an internal rebellious drive, part of what psychoanalyst Otto Rank called our “counterwill”, where we oppose feeling confined/controlled and so we try and assert our own individuality.
+Just knowing that we could do or say something is satisfying enough without actually doing or saying it.
+Another possibility is that these thoughts are part of an internal rebellious drive, part of what psychoanalyst Otto Rank called our “counterwill”, where we oppose feeling confined or controlled and so we try and assert our own individuality.
 It could be an internal way of feeling like an individual by thinking counter to what is expected & acceptable.

-That said, some of these wild ideas are useful.
+That said, wild ideas can be useful.
 They might be long shots, but occasionally one of these ideas is the kind of out-of-the-box thinking that’s necessary for innovation.
 Sure most of these ideas are “hold my beer” bad but a few come along which might just be crazy enough to work.
-Purely rebellious ideas like dropping a coin off the top of a tall building isn’t going to do much but thinking outside of the norm is where big innovative ideas come from.
+Purely rebellious ideas like dropping a coin off of a building isn’t going to do much to change the world but thinking outside of the norm is where big innovative ideas come from.

 Thinking these thoughts is normal.
 Our prefrontal cortex, which is involved in impulse control, helps us follow social norms and not follow through on these ideas.
 Still, every now and then the imp of the perverse manages to serve up something helpful.